No Result

 The company said it received real-time information to manage the logistics.

-This level of dynamic supply chain analysis (with continuously performed and updated simulations) would have been impossible before recent developments in information and communication technologies, the same developments that facilitate the growth of complex value chains.
+This level of dynamic supply chain analysis (with continuously running and updated simulations) would have been impossible before recent developments in information and communications technologies, the same developments that facilitate the growth of complex value chains.

 The demand for robotics has exploded